Jzjepsen/Restaurant/README.md

 Replace `<feature-name>` with a short name describing the feature (e.g., `add-login`).

+Run installation for node modules and package-lock.json file:
+´npm run i´
+If issues: use ´sudo npm run i`.

 2. **Develop Your Feature**: Write code and commit changes to this branch.
 Make commits as small as possible while maintaining the app in a functional state.